May 18, 2017 Chris Doxey

 - Manipulating currency exchange rates.
 Employees who travel internationally may intentionally use an incorrect or inflated currency rate when calculating their expenses in dollars within a manual process.

-- Internal abuse of weak T&E anti-fraud controls.
-Improperly established segregation of duties policies applying to processing T&E claims can enable T&E processors to falsify expense submissions by changing amounts or payees.
+- Internal abuse of weak anti-fraud controls.
+Improperly established segregation of duties policies applying to processing claims can enable processors to falsify expense submissions by changing amounts or payees.

 - Using multiple methods of expense submission.
-Some dishonest employees have exploited control weaknesses in T&E, procurement card, and AP processes by submitting the same expense numerous times, posing one or more times as a legitimate employee and at others as a supplier.
+Some dishonest employees have exploited control weaknesses in travel and entertainment, procurement card, and AP processes by submitting the same expense numerous times, posing one or more times as a legitimate employee and at others as a supplier.

 - Making “honest” mistakes.
 The best example of this situation is the individual who always makes mistakes on their expense submission because “the spreadsheet or system didn’t work properly.”